What does a Certified Occupational Therapy Assistant do?

 How to become a Certified Occupational Therapy Assistant?

-- Continue education to maintain your certification.
+- Continue education to maintain certification and licensure.

 How long does it take to become a Certified Occupational Therapy Assistant?